ashbenj/React-Notes/README.md

 <br />

-## Here's a cool event handler sample if you wanted to change something:
+## Here's a cool event handler sample if you wanted to change the value of something:

 **Set an empty string in state:**